Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps into reductive homogeneous spaces

 \subsubsection{Affine vertically holomorphically harmonic maps}

 Here we generalize the notion of holomorphic harmonicity by introducing a new notion of vertical holomorphic harmonicity (in the same way that the vertical harmonicity generalizes the harmonicity). \begin{defn} Let $(N,\nabla)$ be an affine manifold with a splitting $TN=\ver\oplus \hor$ as in definition~\ref{def-aff-vert-harm}.
-Let us suppose that the subbundle $\ver$ admits a complex structure $J^\ver$, which extended by $0$ in $\hor$ defines a $f$-structure on $N$, which we denotes by $F^\ver$.
+Let us suppose that the subbundle $\ver$ admits a complex structure $J^\ver$.
 Let us denote by $\ver^\C=\ver^{1,0}\oplus\ver^{0,1}$ the splitting induced by the complex structure $J^\ver$.
 Then we will say that a map $f\colon (L,j_L)\to N$ from a Riemann surface into $N$, is vertically holomorphicaly harmonic with respect to $\nabla$ or $\nabla$-vert. hol. harmonic if

 \end{defn} \begin{thm} Let $(L,j_L)$ be a Riemann surface and $(N,\nabla)$ be an affine manifold with a splitting $TN=\ver\oplus \hor$ and a complex structure $J^\ver$ on $\ver$ as in the previous definition.
 Then $f\colon L\to N$ is $\nabla$-vert. hol. harmonic \iif